Empire Style Interior Design - Guide for Modern Homes

 FAQ

-• Empire style leans formal, but you can make it homey.
-Soften the look by layering in tactile fabrics, inviting seating, and greenery.
-Balance formal elements with personal touches for a comfortable setting.
+The Empire style leans toward the formal side, but you can make it more homey.
+Soften the look with layered fabrics, inviting seating and lots of greenery.
+Combine formal elements with some personal touches to create a comfortable atmosphere.